 5. Great Area of Singapore to Stay

 You can already tell the Chinatown area is great to visit, but did you know it’s also a great place to stay in the city?
-This can be an awesome place to base yourself from to see these historic districts, while also being close to more of the city’s best attractions.
+This can be an awesome spot to base yourself from to see these historic districts, while also being close to more of the city’s best attractions.

+It’s an especially convenient area if you only have a 2 day itinerary for Singapore.
 We loved still being within walking distance of Marina Bay, the Central Business District, and Tanjong Pagar.
 Here are some of our favorite hotels to stay in the heart of Chinatown Singapore.

 Chinatown Singapore Hotels